baheithold/BAH-Programming-Language/Lexer/README.md

 A `lexeme` is a simple data structure holds the token type and its value.

 ## Lexer
+At the base of the lexical analyzer is the `lexer` module.
+The lexer accepts a file of characters as input and attempts to convert those characters into appropriate lexemes.

 ## Scanner
 The `scanner` repeatedly calls the `lex` function from the `lexer` and displays the resulting lexemes.